dmbarbour/glas/docs/GlintLang.md

             ,tl:Map of Prefix to Prefix   # from renames )

 Locations capture the configuration file's location.
 This supports relative paths.
-It also lets us easily detect some problems, such as a remote DVCS configuration file referencing regular files outside the repository.
+It also lets us easily recognize problems, such as a remote DVCS configuration file referencing regular files outside the repository.

 Environments capture enough information to evalute a name as understood within some scope.
 Environments require support across multiple layers: the name localization map is maintained in [abstract assembly](AbstractAssembly.md) across renames, while a namespace must be captured as a closure in context of *Namespaces as Functions*.

+*Tentative:* I might add support for date-time fields.
+These would convert to a rational number of seconds since the Windows NT epoch (Jan 1, 1601 UTC) in glas.
+At the moment, however, it might be best to use a string to describe date-time fields and leave conversion to the application.

 ## Namespaces as Functions